jalaltaher/Swap-Bootstrapping-ZeroCurve/README.md

 ### B. The Secant Method

-The Secant Method is an iterative numerical solver used to find the root.
-It approximates the solution without requiring the derivative of $f(r)$.
+The Secant Method approximates the solution without requiring the derivative of $f(r)$.
 The method starts with two initial guesses for the unknown rate ($r_0, r_1$) and iterates toward convergence.
 The update formula for the next rate guess ($r_{k+1}$) is:

 $$\mathbf{r_{k+1} = r_k - f(r_k) \frac{r_k - r_{k-1}}{f(r_k) - f(r_{k-1})}}$$